ming-wei-chang/ming-wei-chang.github.io/index.md

 ### **BERT**. [paper](https://arxiv.org/abs/1810.04805)

- Pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
-STOA for 11 tasks when it was published.
+ BERT is a framework for pre-training deep bidirectional representations from unlabeled text.
+BERT achieves state-of-the-art results for 11 nlp tasks when it was published.

 ### Load forecasting using SVM. [paper](https://ieeexplore.ieee.org/abstract/document/1350819/)